d3/d3-shape/README.md

 <a name="arc_endAngle" href="#arc_endAngle">#</a> <i>arc</i>.<b>endAngle</b>([<i>angle</i>])

-If *angle* is specified, sets the end angle to the specified function or constant.
+If *angle* is specified, sets the end angle to the specified function or constant and returns this arc shape.
 If *angle* is not specified, returns the current end angle accessor, which defaults to:

 ```js
 function endAngle(d) {